 Provide labor exchange services as identified in 20 CFR, Chapter V, §678.430(a), §7(a) of the Wagner-Peyser Act, and WIOA §134(c)(2)(A)(iv).

-The entire text of 20 CFR, Chapter V, Part 652 is available on the US Department of Labor (DOL) website.

 A-102: Unemployment Insurance Work Test

-Workers who lose their jobs through no fault of their own may be eligible for unemployment benefits, which are funded by a state employer tax or direct reimbursements by certain employers. an unemployment claimant must comply with the work-test requirements by being able and available to accept suitable work and by actively seeking full-time work if required to do so.
+Workers who lose their jobs through no fault of their own may be eligible for unemployment benefits, which are funded by a state employer tax or direct reimbursements by certain employers.
+One of the conditions for ongoing eligibility requires that an unemployment claimant comply with the work-test requirements by being able and available to accept suitable work and by actively seeking full-time work if required to do so.

 The TWC Unemployment Insurance (UI) Division determines whether a job is suitable based on the following: